petialetia/Projects/HashTable/ReadMe.md

 Here function 0x0000000000002d50 is FindBucket, 0x0000000000002db0 - FindHashTable

 Function runtime is reduced.
-But the speed increase hardly noticeably, I won only 0,42 %.
+But the speed increase hardly noticeable, I won only 0,42 %.
 So I conclude that futher optimisation is almost pointless, I won't get significant outcome out of it.
 Optimisation is completed.

 Totaly I increased the speed of programm on 67 %.
 So I think my time was worth it.